SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 - Biopython 1.7.0
 - Scikit-learn

-Unzip the `DESSO.zip` file to access all the files and reositories using the following commans:
+To extract the source code for DESSO, execute the following commands:

 ```
 unzip DESSO.zip